natan-barel/Create-Multiple-Deployments-Using-Helm/README.md

 # Create Multiple Deployments Using Helm

-This project covers the step by step guide to containerize and deploy a Ruby on Rails (RoR) application on Kubernetes using Helm.
+In this project, we'll use Helm 3 to deploy a Ruby on Rails (RoR) application on a Kubernetes cluster.

+We'll use a published Helm chart to deploy the database and create our own custom Helm chart to deploy the frontend.

+Finally, we'll use ConfigMaps to share common information between different Services.

 The application is located in the `/usercode/elearning` directory and is ready to use.

-This application provides search functionality and enables users to search for courses.
-These courses are stored and fetched from a PostgreSQL database.

 ## DevOps Tools / Service Used
 + Docker